zwettemaan/CRDT_ES/scripts/docs.md

 ### crdtes~dirCreate(filePath) ⇒ <code>array</code>
 Create a directory.

-Not limited to the UXP security sandbox.
+Not restricted by the UXP security sandbox.
+Not needed for pure ExtendScript - provided to offer some compatibility with the UXP version of CRDT

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)
 **Returns**: <code>array</code> - list if items in directory